MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/pre-built-connectors-overview.md

 ---
 # Microsoft Graph pre-built connectors overview for Microsoft Search and Microsoft 365 Copilot

-Microsoft Graph connectors provide a seamless way to integrate content from external services into Microsoft Graph, enhancing Microsoft 365 intelligent experiences such as Microsoft 365 Copilot and Microsoft Search.
-Microsoft Graph serves as the data fabric that underpins these intelligent experiences.
+Microsoft Graph connectors offer a streamlined way to integrate content from external services into Microsoft Graph, enhancing intelligent experiences such as Microsoft 365 Copilot and Microsoft Search.
+Microsoft Graph acts as the data fabric that supports these advanced capabilities.

-Microsoft offers a range of pre-built connectors.
-These pre-built integrations facilitate connections between various third-party services and Microsoft products, enhancing data integration and functionality within the Microsoft ecosystem.
+Microsoft provides a variety of pre-built connectors that facilitate integration between third-party services and Microsoft products, improving data integration and functionality within the Microsoft ecosystem.

-## Key points about Microsoft Graph pre-built connectors
+## Key Points About Microsoft Graph Pre-Built Connectors

-- Availability: Microsoft provides over 100 connectors, developed by Microsoft and its partners.
-These connectors support integration with popular services, including Azure, Box, ServiceNow, Salesforce, Google services, and MediaWiki.
+- Availability: Microsoft offers over 100 connectors, developed by Microsoft and its partners.
+These connectors enable integration with widely used services, including Azure, Box, ServiceNow, Salesforce, Google services, and MediaWiki.

-- Functionality: These connectors enable the ingestion of external data into M365 Copilot, search experiences, and other Microsoft 365 applications.
-For instance, you can use Graph connectors to incorporate data from Salesforce and JIRA into M365 Copilot, create Declarative Copilots, and make data searchable within Microsoft Search.
+- Functionality: These connectors allow for the ingestion of external data into Microsoft 365 Copilot, search experiences, and other Microsoft 365 applications.
+For example, you can use Microsoft Graph connectors to integrate data from Salesforce and JIRA into Microsoft 365 Copilot, create declarative Copilots, and make data searchable within Microsoft Search.

-- Configuration: Certain connectors, such as the enterprise site connector, can be configured to crawl dynamic content.
-Depending on the authentication requirements of the external service, you may need to add specific headers or user agents during the configuration process.
+- Configuration: Some connectors, such as the Enterprise Websites Microsoft Graph connector, can be configured to crawl dynamic content.
+Depending on the authentication requirements of the external service, you may need to include specific headers or user agents during the configuration process.

 For more information, see the [Microsoft Graph connectors gallery](https://learn.microsoft.com/en-us/microsoftsearch/connectors-gallery).